professional photographer in san francisco

 HOW TO GET MARRIED AT SAN FRANCISCO CITY HALL

 The most popular Ceremony Location at San Francisco City Hall is the Rotunda located on the second floor, at the top of the grand staircase.
 You are allowed up to 6 guests at that location.
-This is a public area so you have to be prepared that other people will be witnessing your ceremony.
+This is a public area so you have to be prepared that other people will be witnessing your ceremony from the distance.
 If you wish to invite a bigger group of friends and family I recommend reserving 4th floor or Mayor's Balcony as each location can accommodate up to 100 people.

 Step 1.
 Get a Marriage License.